-From a bar where Al Capone used to hide out to a luxury hotel, Wisconsin has it own share of haunted spots.
-The locations below are all open to the public so you can have a meal or spend the night close to the ghosts.
+You might not think it, but Wisconsin has its fair share of haunted locations.
+From a bar where Al Capone used to hide out to a luxury hotel where guests have reported some strange occurrences, there's something strange going on in Wisconsin.
+These locations are all open to the public, so if you're inclined to test your bravery, you can visit and have a meal or spend a night with the ghosts.

-Once a former Al Capone hideout and brothel, several people—a mix of employees and patrons alike—have reported seeing a little girl in the women’s room and various ghosts in the basement, too.
+Once a former Al Capone hideout and brothel, Shaker's Cigar Bar in Milwaukee is famously haunted and several people—a mix of employees and patrons alike—have reported seeing a little girl in the women’s room and various ghosts in the basement, too.

 Address3046 W Wisconsin Ave, Milwaukee, WI 53208-3950, USA

-Guests have reported strange sounds (such as knocking on the door or pounding on the headboard) in the middle of the night and also observed lights and electronic devices flip on and off—all thought to be the work of ghosts.
+At the Pfister Hotel in Milwaukee, guests have reported strange sounds in the middle of the night.
+Sometimes it sounds like someone knocking on the door or pounding on the headboard.
+Guests have also observed lights and electronic devices flip on and off.
+All of these occurrences are commonly believed to be the work of ghosts.

-On the outside, this 65-room Best Western hotel along the south shore of Lake Superior in far Northern Wisconsin doesn’t seem different than any other Best Western hotel.
-But that’s where the plot thickens.
-In rooms 312 and 314 have been the highest incidents of paranormal activity.
-A tall man wearing a top hat is also continually seen strolling the halls.
+This 65-room hotel along the south shore of Lake Superior might not seem different than any other Best Western Hotel, but it is.
+In rooms 312 and 314 in particular, more paranormal incidents have occurred than in any other room and a man in a top hat is consistently seen strolling through the halls.